Genusbiz/docs/developers/defining the application model/navigation pane.md

 **Specify to Open in the Same Window or a New Window**

-**** **1.  <span style="FONT-WEIGHT: normal">Right-click the shortcut, and then in the shortcut menu, click Properties<span style="FONT-WEIGHT: normal">.
+1. Right-click the shortcut, and then in the shortcut menu, click **Properties**.
-2.  <span style="FONT-WEIGHT: normal">In the Properties <span style="FONT-WEIGHT: normal">dialog box, click Edit<span style="FONT-WEIGHT: normal">.
+2. In the Properties dialog box, click **Edit**.
-3.  <span style="FONT-WEIGHT: normal">In the Open target in <span style="FONT-WEIGHT: normal">section, click The current window <span style="FONT-WEIGHT: normal">to open the shortcut in the same windos, or click A new window <span style="FONT-WEIGHT: normal">to open the shortcut in a new window,
+3. In the Open target in section, click the current window to open the shortcut in the same windos, or click a new window to open the shortcut in a new window.

  **Show the Number of Objects Next to a Shortcut on Start**

- <span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal">

 Shortcut to Tables can display the number of objects on start, i.e. even before the shortcut has been activated.

-1.  <span style="FONT-WEIGHT: normal">Right-click the shortcut, and then in the shortcut menu, click Properties<span style="FONT-WEIGHT: normal">.
+1. Right-click the shortcut, and then in the shortcut menu, click **Properties**.
-2.  <span style="FONT-WEIGHT: normal">In the Properties <span style="FONT-WEIGHT: normal">dialog box, click <span style="FONT-WEIGHT: normal">Edit<span style="FONT-WEIGHT: normal">.
+2. In the Properties dialog box, click **Edit**.
-3.  <span style="FONT-WEIGHT: normal">In the Open target in <span style="FONT-WEIGHT: normal">section, under The current window<span style="FONT-WEIGHT: normal">, <span style="FONT-WEIGHT: normal">select the Show Number of Objects on Start <span style="FONT-WEIGHT: normal">check box to <span style="FONT-WEIGHT: normal">let the number of objects be displayed on start<span style="FONT-WEIGHT: normal">.
+3. In the Open target section, under The current window, select the Show Number of Objects on Start check box to let the number of objects be displayed on start.
 This option is only available for shortcuts that open in the current window.

 Refresh the content every time you activate the shortcut

- <span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal">

 The content of the shortcut can be refreshed when the shortcut is activated.
 This is useful for example, when moving between tables with frequently changing content.

-1.  <span style="FONT-WEIGHT: normal">Right-click the shortcut, and then in the shortcut menu, click Properties<span style="FONT-WEIGHT: normal">.
+1. Right-click the shortcut, and then in the shortcut menu, click **Properties**.
-2.  <span style="FONT-WEIGHT: normal">In the Properties <span style="FONT-WEIGHT: normal">dialog box, click <span style="FONT-WEIGHT: normal">Edit<span style="FONT-WEIGHT: normal">.
+2. In the Properties dialog box, click **Edit**.
-3.  <span style="FONT-WEIGHT: normal">In the Open target in <span style="FONT-WEIGHT: normal">section, under **The current window**, <span style="FONT-WEIGHT: normal">select the Refresh on Activate <span style="FONT-WEIGHT: normal">check box to <span style="FONT-WEIGHT: normal">let the target of the shortcut refresh every time it is activated<span style="FONT-WEIGHT: normal">.
-This option is only available for shortcuts that open in the current window.**
+3. In the Open target section, under **The current window**, select the Refresh on Activate check box to let the target of the shortcut refresh every time it is activated.
+This option is only available for shortcuts that open in the current window.

 **Specifying Data Filters for Shortcuts to Reports**